 95. What financial planning app do you use and recommend?

 With the rise of smartphones, budgeting became easier.
-This question can help you find new budgeting tools and allows you to share favorites of your own.
+This question can help you find new budgeting tools and allows you to share your favorites.

 96. As you’ve used the conversation starters about money in this post, have you noticed that money conversations flow easier?

-According to The Learning Pyramid, engaging in discussion brings a 50 percent retention rate and teaching others results in 90 percent retention.
-This is a stark contract to the 5 percent retention rate the comes through lecture alone.
-Thus, according to The Learning Pyramid, having discussions about money are an excellent way to grow.
+According to The Learning Pyramid, engaging in discussion brings a 50 percent retention rate, and teaching others results in 90 percent retention.
+This is a stark contrast to the 5 percent retention rate that comes through lectures alone.
+Thus, according to The Learning Pyramid, having discussions about money is an excellent way to grow.
 Have these conversation starters about money helped you to organize your thoughts?
 Have they sparked new interests, ignited new insights, or fanned the flame of achieving your financial goals?
-Now it’s time to share any ways these conversation starters about money have influenced you.
+Now it’s time to share anyways these conversation starters about money have influenced you.